No time for cooking? Try this ridiculously easy slow cooker Mexican low carb Crock Pot chicken soup recipe. It’s made with only 4 ingredients!

 If you add in the commute, I’m away from home for about 10 hours during the work day so it would be nice to have the crock pot automatically switch to warm after being on low for 6 hours.

 Do you love the convenience of crock pot cooking?
-What types of low carb crock pot recipes would you like to see in 2016?
-Check out my list of other great low carb crock pot recipes!
+What types of low carb crock pot recipes would you like to see?

 Or, if you’re into pressure cooking, I’ve put together a collection of low carb Instant Pot soup recipes at Community Table.